 DEFINITION NEUROCEPTION

 Neuroception names the clinical pattern in which the travel-heavy consultant’s marriage becomes organized through the nervous system, identity, attachment history, and the consulting environment.
-Stephen Porges, PhD, neuroscientist and originator of Polyvagal Theory gives language for why the pattern should be treated as embodied information rather than a character flaw.
+Stephen Porges, PhD, Distinguished University Scientist at the Kinsey Institute, Indiana University Bloomington and developer of Polyvagal Theory gives language for why the pattern should be treated as embodied information rather than a character flaw.

 In plain terms: if this is happening to you, the point is not to shame the part of you that adapted.
 The point is to understand what the adaptation protected, what it now costs, and what kind of support would let your body stop treating every client moment as proof of your right to exist.